Geo-Web-Project/specs/ceramic/media-gallery-item.md

     },
     "name": {
       "type": "string",
-      "description": "The name of the item"
+      "description": "The name of the item."
     },
     "contentUrl": {
       "type": "string",
       "format": "uri",
-      "description": "Actual bytes of the media object, for example the image file or video file" },
+      "description": "Actual bytes of the media object, for example the image file or video file."
+    },
+    "contentSize": {
+      "type": "string",
+      "description": "File size in bytes."
+    },
     "encodingFormat": {
       "type": "string",
-      "description": "Media type typically expressed using a MIME format" }
+      "description": "Media type typically expressed using a MIME format."
+    },
+    "encoding": {
+      "type": "array",
+      "description": "A media object that encodes this MediaObject.", "items": {
+        "$ref": "#"
+      }
+    }
   }
 }